eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/04-block-a-state-transition-with-a-guard.md

 ```

 Instead of having the `pending` state know about all the sub-states inside of the `successful` state, it is better for that `successful` state to be in charge of its own sub-states.
-    - This can be achieved by adding a third state, which in the couse will be called `unknown`
+    - This can be achieved by adding a third state, which in this case will be called `unknown`

 ```js
 ...